 - Dark pigmentation in leaves allows plants to photosynthesize more effectively when they are subjected to low light conditions.
 Many ericaceous (acid-loving) woodland plants, including camellias, have very dark green, glossy leaves.

 - Large leaves help to maximize the surface area through which light is absorbed.
-The leaves of this evergreen bergenia are also thick and leathery, helping to reduce water loss.
+The leaves of the evergreen bergenia are also thick and leathery, helping to reduce water loss.

 - Densely packed leaves increase the light-collecting surface area.
 Some ferns, such as Polystichum setiferum, are also covered in hairs to trap moisture, so they can establish and survive in comparatively dry soil.